ClJarvis/css_animation/README.md

 # CSS animation project

-+ Recreating the Star Wars Crawl with CSS
+## Recreating the Star Wars Crawl with CSS
-Based on a tutorial recreating the opening crawl fron Star Wars
+* Based on a tutorial recreating the opening crawl from Star Wars.
-* used CSS to creat scrolling text
+* Used CSS Transitions to create scrolling text.
-* CSS for moivng logo
+* CSS for moving logo.
-* JS to randomly place stars in background
+* JS to randomly place stars in background.

 # Expanded on tutorial
 * Added second section of stars and changed the opacity to give more depth to star field.
-* Added widescreen bars at top nd bottom of screen.
+* Added widescreen bars at top and bottom of screen for Theater look.
+* Gave widescreen a small border.
-* Made three Paragraphs of text
+* Made three Paragraphs of text. (original version had only 1).
-* used JavaScript to replace all the words in a paragraph.
+* Used JavaScript to replace all the words in a paragraph.

-** CSS, HTML, JavaScript**
+**CSS, HTML, JavaScript**